mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 }
 ```

-We can then reference the variable in our waf policy resource block.
+I can then reference the variable in my waf policy resource block.

 #### resource_security.tf
 ```tf